rmarinov045/rmarinov045/README.md

 # Hi!

-My name is Radostin Marinov, Bulgarian and I am a Front-End developer.
+My name is Radostin Marinov, Bulgarian and I am a Full-Stack engineer.

 I am very passionate in all thing tech, self-motivated and a good learner.
 My aspiration is to gain more knowledge and continue developing in front-end/full stack direction.